 Coloring books for the fully grown are often extolled as relaxation aids.
 Stephanie, an archivist in Boston whose favorite coloring book uses the original illustrations from Alice in Wonderland, also likes books with abstract patterns that put her “in a Zen mode.”
 “Coloring gives my mind something to focus on when everything is chaotic,” she says.
 “It kind of zones me out.”

 It’s also just good, simple fun.
 Elain, from British Columbia, Canada, loved to color as a child and grew up to be an art therapist and artist working in pen and ink.
-“When I add colour,” she says of her own art, “I jokingly say I am ‘colouring’ it in.”
+“When I add color,” she says of her own art, “I jokingly say I am ‘colouring’ it in.”
 She was recently given a Doctor Who coloring book, and says, “I loved it.
 I find it brainless, relaxing and fun and I can enjoy someone else’s graphics for a change.”
 She has already purchased another coloring book, this one with a travel theme.

 And although some see coloring books as a solitary, introspective activity, others are using their coloring to connect on social media.
 The coloring book boom coincided with the massive growth of Instagram, and it’s no surprise that fans of the visually-driven social media platform are now sharing their coloring results as well as their photography.